 (c) the ability of section 19 to prevent discrimination on the grounds of race, is nevertheless, undiminished

 Point (b) is confusing until you understand that the reasoning is deeply flawed.
 In the New Zealand context, no other persons could be in comparable circumstances to the ancestors of the wronged iwi and hapu.
-That doesn’t mean we can confer forever rights on iwi and hapu that are not conferred on other people, in effect creating a race based aristocracy, without breaching the right to freedom from discrimination.
+That doesn’t mean we can confer rights on iwi and hapu that are not conferred on other people in perpetuity, in effect creating a race based aristocracy, without breaching the right to freedom from discrimination.
 Monetary compensation is not discriminatory.
 But no magic wording can make a blatant breach of human rights non-discriminatory, or moral.

 Point (c) is purely dishonest: granting distinct and superior rights to iwi and hapu to redress historical wrongs doesn’t merely create a loop-hole in section 19 – it leaves the door wide open for separate legal rights in favour of any group claiming to have been disadvantaged.